Kotaimen/docker-shadowsocks/README.md

 Tags:

-- `3.0.6`, `latest`: shadowsocks-libev with simple-obfs plugin on alpine 3.6
+- `3.0.7`, `latest`: shadowsocks-libev with simple-obfs plugin on alpine 3.6
+- `3.0.6`: shadowsocks-libev with simple-obfs plugin on alpine 3.6
 - `2.6.2`: shadowsocks-libev with simple-obfs plugin on alpine 3.5

-> Note: OTA is not available.
+> Note: OTA is not available on 3.x, use gcm encryption methods instead.

 ## Usage